Skip to Content

 Ingredients

-• Finely chopped onion (sweet or red onion)
+• 1/4 cup finely chopped onion (sweet or red onion)

-• Salt and black pepper (fresh ground pepper is best)
+• Salt and black pepper to taste (fresh ground pepper is best)

 chopped eggs, onions, celery, mayonnaise, mustard, paprika, salt, and pepper